-During the year ended December 31, 2016, the Company utilized the proceeds of the private placement and also its cash reserves to cover administrative and general expenses as the Company does not currently have any significant revenue sources.
+During the first quarter of 2017, the Company utilized the proceeds of the private placement and also its cash reserves to cover administrative and general expenses as the Company does not currently have any significant revenue sources.
 KWG's exploration activities were funded from the proceeds of the private placement.
 The private placement issuance was also utilized to reduce the Company's liabilities and also to compensate its directors, officers, employees and consultants.
-The Company's other cash inflows consisted of royalty payments of \$3,125.
-Regular operating expenditures were approximately \$394,000 lower than the previous year as the Company continued to reduce costs.
+The Company's other cash inflows consisted of royalty payments of \$781.
+Regular operating expenditures were approximately \$190,000 higher than the previous year, mainly due to non-cash payments funded through the private placement in order to meet accumulated obligations.